-The unfolding tragedy in Flint is keeping the issue of lead in inner cities at the top of the news cycles.
-Last month, we noted that Worcester, as an older industrial city, is one of the places where lead contamination is an issue, and posted resources to help urban gardeners identify lead contamination in their soil.
+The tragedy of Flint is keeping the issue of lead in inner cities at the top of the news cycles.
+We noted that Worcester, as an older industrial city, is one of the places where lead contamination is an issue, and posted resources to help urban gardeners identify lead contamination in their soil.
 This week, we’re talking about some of the things you can do to protect your family from lead poisoning.

 Why This Is Important (and why we’re writing about it)

 You might be wondering why an organization that promotes policies to increase access to healthy food and opportunities for physical activity in our city would be writing about lead poisoning.
 The answer is a simple one.
 Exposure to lead, lead poisoning prevention and treatment for lead poisoning are all intertwined with healthy food access and access to healthy environments, and increasing access to healthy, whole foods can help prevent lead poisoning.
 Here’s why.

 The food you eat and feed your family can help your body protect itself from damage caused by lead.
 Foods that contain iron and calcium can reduce the amount of lead your body absorbs, and foods that contain vitamin C help your body use iron more efficiently.
 If you live in an area with a high risk of childhood lead poisoning, feeding your family a diet high in iron, calcium and vitamin C is one way to help reduce the damage done by lead.

 In other words, increasing access to whole, healthy foods, particularly foods high in iron and calcium, helps decrease the impact of environmental lead.